REANNZ/etcbd-public/Lab.md

     cd etcbd-public/admintool
     ./admintool-setup.sh admintool.env

-# Admintool lab exercise: explore admintool and add your own organization.
+# Admintool lab exercise: explore admintool and add your own institution.

-Navigate to http://xeap-wsNN.aarnet.edu.au - you will need to accept the SSL certificate warning.
+* Navigate to http://xeap-wsNN.aarnet.edu.au/ - you will need to accept the SSL certificate warning.
+  * This gives you the user view.
+  * Explore.

+* Navigate to https://xeap-wsNN.aarnet.edu.au/admin/ and log in with the admin username and password as selected above.
+  * This gives you the NRO admin view.
+  * As the NRO operator, create your own institution.

 # Docker-compose 101

 At this point, please become familiar with Docker-compose by following our [Introduction to Docker-compose](Docker-compose-intro.md):

 # Deploying metrics tools